devessenceinc/BlazorScriptReload/README.md

 # Blazor Script Reload

 Blazor Web Applications (ie. Static Blazor using Enhanced Navigation) only process ```<script>``` elements during the initial page load.
-This means that any ```<script>``` elements which are encountered during subsequent navigations are completely ignored.
+This means that any ```<script>``` elements which are encountered during subsequent navigations are ignored.
 This project provides a simple solution for allowing ```<script>``` elements to behave in a standard manner in a Blazor Web Application.
 It was inspired by the BlazorPageScript project created by Mackinnon Buck (https://github.com/MackinnonBuck/blazor-page-script) however it takes a completely different approach.

 ## Goals